 The questions listed above are by no means an exhaustive list.
-They are meant to get you thinking about the relationships between you, your family, the location of your practice, and the type of practice (general, speciality, etc.).
+They are meant to get you thinking about the relationships among you, your family, the location of your practice, and the type of practice (general, specialty, etc.).
 The matrix in Table 1.1 is meant to give you a starting point for your decision-making process.
 You can list across the top all the issues you need to consider in making a decision about the type of dentistry you want to practice and then see which area of dental practice best meets most or all of your criteria.
 Approach the matrix (decision-making process) with the following in mind:

 - Gather input from the people closest to you who will be affected by your decision. - What seems like a good idea in your second year of dental school may not seem like a good idea in your third year of dental school.
 Be flexible; at times, life can take a sharp turn. - It is called a decision-making process for a reason.
-Decisions, especially of the nature you are considering, take data or input that take time.
+Decisions, especially of the nature you are considering, require sound data and input, and take time.
 Be patient.

-A question that often arises when working with people making important decisions is, what if I do all the right things and I am comfortable in my decision, but after being in the practice I do not like it?
-This is a challenging and multi-dimensional question with both a simple and a complex answer.
-The simple answer is that you can always move, though this may take some time depending on your situation.
+This question often arises when working with people making important decisions: what if I do all the right things, and I am comfortable with my decision.
+However, after being in the practice or another career path, I realize I do not like it?
+This is a challenging and multidimensional question with both a simple and a complex answer.
+The simple answer is that you can always move, although this may take some time depending on your situation.
 There is a demand for dentistry in many places.
 The complex answer is based on a series of questions:

-- What do you not like about the practice? - What do you not like about the community? - Can anything be changed that would make you more at ease? - What would you do differently in choosing a practice? - How does what you are experiencing differ from what you expected?
+- What do you not like about the practice/career path? - What do you not like about the community? - Can anything be changed that would make you more at ease? - How does what you are experiencing differ from what you expected? - What would you do differently in choosing another practice/career path?

-If you invest the time to go through the series of questions with family, and if you are in a position of working for (associateship) or with (partnership or buyout) another dentist, you may find out that you can resolve the issues causing your discontent.
-However, if you are not able to resolve the issues causing your discontent by answering the questions, you are better prepared to decide on what you will do next.
+If you invest the time to go through the series of questions with family, and if you are in a position of working for (associateship) or with (partnership or buyout) another dentist, you may find out that you can eventually resolve the issues causing your discontent.
+However, if you are not able to resolve the issues causing your discontent by answering the questions above, you will be better prepared to decide on what you will do next.